Job vacancy and unemployment rates - Beveridge curve

 Cross-country Beveridge "points"

 As a further step in the analysis, one can plot the JVR and the UR of a given country at a given moment in time.
 This gives an indication of the situation of job matching on the national labour markets.
 As can be seen in Figure 2, the countries cluster in different groups.
-At the upper end of the trend curve are the Czech Republic, Germany, the United Kingdom and the Netherlands with rather low unemployment and high vacancy rates, while at the lower end of the curve are Greece and Spain with high unemployment and low vacancy rates.
+At the upper end of the regression curve are the Czechia, Germany and the Netherlands with rather low unemployment and high vacancy rates, while at the lower end of the curve are Greece and Spain with high unemployment and low vacancy rates.
 The countries above the curve may have a comparatively poorer matching efficiency than countries situated below.
 It is also to be noted that the countries whose job vacancy statistics do not cover the whole economy, namely, Denmark, France, Italy and Malta, are not included as this may distort the JVR/UR relationship.

 The basis for this analysis are quarterly data on unemployment, vacancies and occupied posts.
 Quarterly data on job vacancies and occupied posts may be presented as broken down by economic activity and enterprise size.
 The national statistical authorities responsible for compiling job vacancy statistics send these statistics to Eurostat.
-Their data are used to compile the job vacancy rate for the EU Member States, the EU-28 and the euro area.
+Their data are used to compile the job vacancy rate for the EU Member States, the EU-27 and the euro area.